privacybydesign/saml_issuer/README.md

 # Environment variables
 See `sample.env` for a list of environment variables.
 Copy the file to `.env` and fill in the secrets.
-A list of optional environment variables for SimpleSAMLphp Docker image [can be found here](https://github.com/cirrusidentity/docker-simplesamlphp/tree/master?tab=readme-ov-file#environmental-variables).
+A list of optional environment variables (expect for `APACHE_CERT_NAME`, which) for SimpleSAMLphp Docker image [can be found here](https://github.com/cirrusidentity/docker-simplesamlphp/tree/master?tab=readme-ov-file#environmental-variables).

 | Variable | description | required |
 | --- | --- | --- |